 Rasa is conceived from the memoirs of its founder, Das Sreedharan, a man who believes food is “profoundly linked to the importance of our health, our sense of wellbeing, to those we love and the very world around us.”
 It’s a perfect expression of one man’s lens of food is life, something that I can resonate with.
 And “when Das came to England as a young man, the food he encountered in Indian restaurants bore no resemblance to what he’d left behind.
 Bridging this gulf was to be his challenge”.
-I can definitely see eye to eye with this man here too.
-Why shouldn’t we get the good stuff from the motherland instead of a bastardised weak version that Indian chef’s deem our palates suitable?
+I can definitely concur with this sentiment too, why not educate palates – why shouldn’t we get the good stuff from the motherland instead of a bastardised weak version that Indian chef’s deem our palates suitable?
 Anyway, that’s what I read on their website that got me wanting to try some of his Kerala style cuisine.
 When you walk inside the bubble-gum pink front, there’s tasteful tapestry, more bubblegum pink walls and faux leather blood coloured dining chairs.
 I’d say it’s stereotypically Indian, all in good taste.

 You have to start with pickles with chutney’s and popadoms don’t you?
 There’s garlic, mango, lemon, mixed veg and coriander.
 But no, they just don’t do popadoms here, they do achappam, flower shaped rice flour and coconut snacks peppered with sesame and cumin seeds.
 Murukku features too, a savoury, crunchy snack, gnarly looking knick knacks.
 Banana chips are thrown in for good measure as “papadavadai”, a poppadom turbo charged with crunchy batter, cumin and sesame seeds.

 Another tasty starter “konju varuthathu” were little nuggets of prawns massaged with spices before their fried with red onions.